 The Passenger shall also inform Albastar as to the type of airport assistance most appropriate to his/her needs at least 72 hours before the departure of the flight so that the appropriate information may be sent to the airport that shall provide the assistance.

 Once at the airport, the Passenger must go to one of the official meeting points designated for this purpose and request assistance there.
 The Passenger is recommended to consult a map of the airport in order to locate the closest meeting point.
 At non-EC airports Albastar shall provide assistance to Passengers with disabilities or reduced mobility in the terms and conditions established by applicable law, provided that they request it at least 72 hours before the flight departure.

 Albastar shall provide the assistance specified in Annex II to Regulation (EC) no. 1107, of 5 July 2006, at no additional charge, to Passengers with reduced mobility who have stated their need for special assistance and who are departing from, arriving at or travelling through an airport included in the journey specified on the Ticket.

 The acceptance on board of the aircraft of Passengers with disabilities or having reduced mobility, as well as Passengers who need or who may need special assistance for safety reasons, is subject to the confirmation from the Carrier.
 In order to verify the availability of the necessary special assistance, the Passenger is therefore kindly asked to promptly inform the qualified travel

-agency or Albastar about the type of airport assistance most appropriate to his/her needs, through our Call Center, in the case of scheduled flights, and through our dedicated team, in the case of charter flights.
+agency or Albastar about the type of airport assistance most appropriate to his/her needs, through our Call Center.

 The possible need to load an electric wheelchair with liquid or lithium batteries must be communicated at least 7 days prior to the departure of the flight, together with the indication of the technical characteristics of the wheelchair.